Skip to content

 3. /reload-plugins tells Claude Code to pick up the newly-registered plugin in the current session.

-4. On first MCP use, uvx fetches patent-client-agents[mcp] from PyPI (not from the cloned repo — the plugin manifest uses uvx --from patent-client-agents[mcp] patent-client-agents-mcp) into a managed environment and launches the server.
+4. On first MCP use, uvx fetches patent-client-agents[mcp] from PyPI (not from the cloned repo — the plugin manifest pins uvx --from patent-client-agents[mcp]==0.22.0 patent-client-agents-mcp) into a managed environment and launches the server.
 The first run takes ~30 seconds while ~100 packages download; subsequent runs are fast because uv caches the resolved environment.

 Expected output after install + reload: